EnMAP-Box/enmap-box-documentation/source/usr_section/usr_manual/spectral_library.rst

     :align: center
     :width: 100%

 *Overview of the Spectral Profile Sources Window with two labeled spectra and main functionalities*

 **Buttons of the Profile Sources**

 .. csv-table::
    :header-rows: 1
+   :align: center
-   :width: 50%
+   :width: auto

    Button, Description
    |plus_green|,  add a new profile source entry